Private Mortgage Insurance On Home Loan Guidelines

 - 80% of the total original purchase price is $80,000

 - $15,000 is the amount the private mortgage insurance company is liable for

 Can I Cancel My Private Mortgage Insurance On Home Loan?

-If you had a FHA loan, you would get charged a one time upfront mortgage insurance premium of 1.75% of the mortgage balance and a lifetime 1.35% annual mortgage insurance premium ( divided by 12 monthly payments and escrowed ) for the life of the FHA loan.
+Homeowners with FHA loan would get charged a one time upfront mortgage insurance premium of 1.75% of the mortgage balance and a lifetime 0.85% annual mortgage insurance premium ( divided by 12 monthly payments and escrowed ) for the life of the FHA loan.

 Are There Ways Of Avoiding To Pay Private Mortgage Insurance On Home Loan?

-You can also explore the option of going with a 80/10/10 where you get a first mortgage of 80% loan to value and get a second mortgage of 10% and you put a 10% down payment.
+Borrowers can also explore the option of going with a piggyback 80/10/10 where they get a first mortgage of 80% loan to value and get a second mortgage of 10% and put a 10% down payment.

 - Most second mortgage lenders expect a minimum credit score of 720 in order to extend a second mortgage for this type of loan program

 - VA Loans do not require private mortgage insurance so veteran home buyers are eligible for VA Home Loans

 - There is no minimum credit score requirements on VA Loans